 Government is committed to foster the structural transformation of the industrial sector and create sound business environment for continued growth of the Mauritian economy.
-The Ministry of Industry, Commerce and Consumer Protection acts as a facilitator and catalyst to stimulate industrial development through the formulation and implementation of appropriate policies, programmes and strategies.
-The Ministry comprises two major divisions namely the Industry and the Commerce Divisions.
+The Ministry of Industrial Development, SMEs and Cooperatives (Industrial Development Division) acts as a facilitator and catalyst to stimulate industrial development through the formulation and implementation of appropriate policies, programmes and strategies.

-1.1 The Industry Division
+1.1 The Industrial Development Division

-The Industry Division deals with industrial technology and development matters including standards, accreditation, assaying of jewellery as well as export promotions.
-The Industry Division is manned by more than 105 staff employed at administrative, technical and general/support services levels.
+The Industrial Development Division deals with industrial technology and development matters including standards, accreditation, assaying of jewellery, verification of gemstones and grading of diamonds.
+The Industrial Development Division is manned by 111 staff members employed at administrative, technical and general/support services levels.

 The Division recognizes that the risk of corruption exists in any organisation and is likely to occur if appropriate safeguards are not established.
-It is committed to maintain the highest level of integrity in the conduct of its affairs through the adoption of an anti-corruption framework.
+It is committed to maintain the highest level of integrity in the conduct of its affairs through the adoption of an Anti-Corruption Framework.

-This Anti-Corruption Policy sets out the full commitment of the Industry Division for the deterrence and detection of corruption and for adherence to a culture of integrity.
+This Anti-Corruption Policy sets out the full commitment of the Industrial Development Division for the deterrence and detection of corruption and for adherence to a culture of integrity

-1.2 Vision (of the Industry Division)
+1.2 Vision